jsnal/portal/content/wiki/Make-regular-Kotlin-objects-Lifecycle-aware.md

 }
 ```

 Now, based on the state of some lifecycle the `TimerHelper` will start and stop.
 However, we still haven't hooked up this object to the `MainActivity`.
-The last step is to register the observer with the `MainAcitivty`'s lifecycle owner.
+The last step is to register the observer with the `MainActivity`'s lifecycle owner.

 ```kotlin
 class MainActivity : AppCompatActivity